gcappellini/gcappellini.github.io/cv/rendercv_output/Guglielmo_Cappellini_CV.typ

 #one-col-entry(
-  content: [#strong[Programming & Scientific Computing:] Expert in Python for computational modelling and artificial intelligence \(PyTorch, Sklearn, NumPy, SciPy, pandas\), specifically with PINNs, CNNs, and GNNs; version control with GitHub; familiar with reinforcement learning, containerization, and high-performance computing; good understanding of Web and app development]
+  content: [#strong[Programming & Scientific Computing:] Expert in Python for computational modelling and artificial intelligence \(PyTorch, Sklearn, NumPy, SciPy, pandas\), specifically with PINNs, CNNs, and GNNs; version control with GitHub; familiar with reinforcement learning, quantum computing, and high-performance computing; good understanding of Web and app development]
 )
 #v(design-entries-vertical-space-between-entries)
 #one-col-entry(